datatrail-jhu/08_data/manuscript/02_csvfiles.md

 ?
 What is a csv file?

-a) A file that can contian various forms of data such as audio and video.
+a) A file that can contain various forms of data such as audio and video.
 b) An Excel file first created by Microsoft Corporation.
 c) A text data file in which values are separated by tabs.
 D) A text data file in which values are separated by commas.

 ?
 Which of the following is NOT true about the `read.csv()` command?
 a) By setting the `header` attribute to `TRUE` the first row will be imported as column names.
-b) `sep = ","` dicates that the values are separated by comma.
+b) `sep = ","` dictates that the values are separated by comma.
 C) It is a function from the package `readr`.
 d) By using the `skip` attribute equal to 3 the first three rows will be skipped.

 ?
-Which of the following is TRUE about the differnece between csv and Excel files?
+Which of the following is TRUE about the difference between csv and Excel files?
 A) An Excel file is formatted but an csv file is not.
 b) Both can be opened by basic text editors.
 c) An Excel file is unformatted but a csv file is formatted.